turgu1/esp32-scheme-vm/README.md

 # esp32-scheme-vm

-A Scheme interpreter to be used both on a linux based host and on an ESP32 IOT processor.
+A Scheme interpreter to be used both on a Linux based host and in an ESP32 IOT processor.

 Early piece of code.
-This is work in progress and is still under heavy development.
+This is a work in progress and is still under heavy development.
 At this point in time, programs are able to be run on both Linux, OSX and ESP32 platforms.
-Please look at the Todo list below for more information about the state of development.
+Please look at the to-do list below for more information about the state of development.

 This is a port of the PicoBit Scheme system you can find at the following [location](https://github.com/stamourv/picobit).

-The ESP32 processor provides an environment that requires a lot of changes to the way the scheme vm operate.
+The ESP32 processor provides an environment that requires a lot of changes to the way the scheme virtual machine (vm) operate.
 As such, I decided to develop a new interpreter from scratch, using as much as possible from the PicoBit vm implementation.

-A major aspect of this decision is related to the relocation of the code space constants, ram, rom and vector heaps to be managed through C vector such that addresses calculation is done through GCC instead of being manipulated manually through the code.
+A major aspect of this decision is related to the relocation of the code space constants, RAM, ROM and vector heaps to be managed through C vector such that addresses calculation is done through GCC instead of being manipulated manually through the code.
 Indexing RAM heap from index 0 requires the relocation of ROM space and small numbers/booleans constants in the higher portion of the address space.

 RAM and ROM data spaces are accessed with indexes in separate vectors.
-The address space is divided in three zone:
+The address space is divided into three zones:

   * 0x0000 - 0xDFFF: RAM Space
   * 0xE000 - 0xFDFF: ROM Space
   * 0xFE00 - 0xFFFF: Coded small ints, true, false and ()

-Each ROM and RAM data cell is composed of 5 bytes.
+Each ROM and RAM data cell are composed of 5 bytes.
 Please look at file `inc/vm-arch.h` for details regarding the vm architecture.
-As the address space architecture is different than the original PicoBit, small changes were required to the picobit compiler in support of this setup (file `assembler.rkt`).
+As the address space architecture is different than the original PicoBit, small changes were required for the picobit compiler in support of this setup (file `assembler.rkt`).

 The code produced by the compiler is accessed through a separate vector.
-Code addresses start at `0x0000` and are byte addressable.
+The code addresses start at 0x0000 and are byte addressable.

 esp32-scheme-vm is released under the GPLv3.